 We remained a few more minutes, but when Marcus’ eyes strayed to the clock, I knew our time was up.
 I accompanied him to the front door and waited while the carriage was fetched.
 It rolled out from the rear of the house and through the gloom into the torchlight.

-Marcus took a staggering step backward when he caught sight of the behemoth seated beside the driver atop it.
+Marcus took a staggering step backward when he caught sight of the behemoth seated beside the driver.
 “Who the bloody hell is that?”

 “Haydar,” I said, not bothering to try and pass him off as a footman.
 Marcus would never believe that lie.
 “The streets can be a dangerous place this late.
 He’ll see that you make it home safely.”